pbrotoisworo/tweet2map/README.md

-# MMDA Tweet2Map
+# Tweet2Map

 **Author:** Panji Brotoisworo

 **Contact: [panji.p.broto@gmail.com](mailto:panji.p.broto@gmail.com)**

-MMDA Tweet2Map is a python script that mines MMDA Tweets ([@mmda](https://twitter.com/MMDA)) into a usable database for traffic accident research in Metro Manila.
+Tweet2Map is a python script that mines Metro Manila Development Authority (MMDA) Tweets ([@mmda](https://twitter.com/MMDA)) into a usable database for traffic accident research in Metro Manila.
 Please take note that you need your own unique Twitter API code in order to use this script.
 This script uses the **Tweepy library** in order to connect with the Twitter API, **Geopandas** and **Shapely** for the Spatial Join, and uses **RegEx** for text parsing.
 For more information regarding this script please visit the project page on my [blog](https://panjib.wixsite.com/blog/mmdatweet2map).

-I'm open to suggestions and comments!
-This is my first major coding project since I started self-learning Python.
+This project is in no way affiliated with the MMDA and is a personal project.

-# **Upcoming:**
+# Upcoming
 - Spellchecker using the Peter Norvig algorithm to fix typos and wrong spelling of locations and other information
 - Permutations to try different combinations of locations
   - Eg, if the script cannot find EDSA ORTIGAS MRT, it will try EDSA MRT ORTIGAS, and so on